KhaliqueN/Cancer_prognostic_EEIs_CR/README.md

-## This repository contains scripts to gnerate data and results in the paper:
+# This repository contains scripts to generate data and results in the paper:
 - There are four folder explained as follows:

 **Reproduce results**